alex/fpki-guides/_includes/microsoft_trust_store_verification.md

 2. Navigate to **Trusted Root Certification Authorities** -> **Certificates**.

-3. You may see 2 (or more) copies of COMMON, depending on how they were distributed.
-The screenshot below lists 3 entries for COMMON:
+3. You **may** see multiple copies of COMMON, depending on how the certificate is distributed within your environment.
+For example, the screenshot below lists 3 entries for COMMON:
 * The first entry (“dashed” border) is from the Microsoft Certificate Trust List (CTL) (i.e., certificate store).
 Microsoft-distributed copies show multiple **Intended Purposes** values and a **Friendly Name** of *U.S. Government Common Policy*.
 * The remaining two entries (examples of enterprise-distributed copies) result from following the procedures in this Playbook.
 Enterprise-distributed copies show an **Intended Purposes** value of *ALL* and a **Friendly Name** of *None*.
+Verify at least one entry for COMMON appears similar to this.

 ![Sample Steps]({{site.baseurl}}/img/verify_trust.png){:style="width:85%;"}